astrolytics-io/nucleus-analytics/README.md

 To start using this module, sign up and get an app ID on the [Nucleus website](https://nucleus.sh).

 This module is mainly working on the renderer process.
 It should still be initiated in the main process for catching all errors (or reporting events inside it).
+However, if you only have access to the main process you can still use Nucleus as explained below.

 ## Installation